 Shopping in Provence

 When it comes to shopping Aix en Provence and Avignon are the top spots in Provence.
 Both have beautiful historical centres with a myriad of small streets with boutique shops as well as mainstream shops.

 Films to see before a holiday in Provence

 A good year, directed by Ridley Scott, is one of the most recent films to be set in Provence.
 Swimming Pool is a Hitchcock-style recent thriller set in the Luberon.
 A huge classic is And God...
 Created Woman which rocketed Brigitte Bardot to stardom.
 Two of the most absorbing and beautiful films set in the heart of the Provence countryside are Jean de Florette with Yves Montand and Daniel Auteuil and Manon des Sources starring Gerard Depardieu.

 Provence books to read

-Peter Mayle really put Provence on the literary map with the first of a series of novels, A year in provence.
-Other notable novels set in Provence are Mistrals daughter by Judith Kranz, The bookseller's Daughter by Pam Rosensthal, The Fly-Truffler by Gustaf Sobin and Perfume from Provence by Winfried Fortescue.
+Peter Mayle really put Provence on the literary map with the first of a series of novels, A year in Provence.
+Other notable novels set in Provence are Mistrals daughter by Judith Kranz, The bookseller's Daughter by Pam Rosenthal, The Fly-Truffler by Gustaf Sobin and Perfume from Provence by Winfried Fortescue.

 Provence holiday houses what to expect